The History Channel has made “picking” famous.

 We did spend some money in the other stores… which is kind of ironic.

-We’ll definitely be back though, and on our next visit to Antique Archaeology we hope to find a treasure that we can bring home!
+We’ll definitely be back though.
+And on our next visit to the American Pickers Nashville store, we hope to find a treasure that we can bring home!

 Good To Know Before You Go